Deploy Kubernetes Resources using Terraform

 4. Once the download is complete, extract the contents of the zip file.

-6. Once done, verify the installation, open a new terminal or command prompt, and run the terraform version command:
+6. After moving the binary, open a new terminal or command prompt and verify the installation by running the Terraform version command:

 $ terraform version